bitovi/academy/src/angular/2-building-first-app/building-first-app.md

 1. Would you like to add Angular routing? (yes)
 2. Which stylesheet format would you like to use? (less)

 Note that we used the prefix property to set our own default prefix.
-Angular's default is "app", but a good naming convention is to use a short prefix related to your company or application name to easlily differentiate from 3rd party utilities.
+Angular's default is "app", but a good naming convention is to use a short prefix related to your company or application name to easily differentiate from 3rd party utilities.

 ```html
 //this looks like it's one of our own app components